marekbeckmann/Bookstack-Debian-Installation-Script/README.md

 **Example:**
 ```
-sudo ./install-bookstack-debian.sh -d docs.example.com -e admin@example.com -i /var/www/bookstack1 -f
+sudo ./install-bookstack-debian.sh -d docs.example.com -e admin@example.com -i /var/www/bookstack1
 ```
 This will install Bookstack to `/var/www/bookstack1` and create an SSL certificate for the domain `docs.example.com`.
-If any files/directories already exist, they will be overwritten
+If any files/directories already exist, the script will abort and warn you about it.
+Please use the `-f` option cautiously.

 If you don't provide a domain when running the script, it will be queried interactively.
 Without any options, the script will then install Bookstack to `/var/www/bookstack`.
 It will furthermore setup NGINX to reverse proxy to Apache2 and configure SSL access.